gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-Ecological interactions are hard to sample [@Jordano2016SamNet].
-Still, collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper;
-@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
-Over the past decade biodiversity data has become increasingly available, both due to improved sensing technology [@Stephenson2020TecAdv] but also growth of open and FAIR databases.
-Remote sensing has enabled data on spatial scales previously unsampleable, and in-situ observations in the form of both cameras and environmental sensors have greatly improved the resolution of data.
-Yet sampling of ecological interactions detection often requires human sampling as coexistance is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Understanding how different species interact is fundamental to community ecology and an increasing imperative both to measure and mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper; @Jordano2016ChaEco] and to predict potential spillover of zoonotic diseases [@cite].
+Over the past decade biodiversity data has become increasingly available, both due to improved sensing technology [@Stephenson2020TecAdv] but also because of increased adoption of open and FAIR data sharing practices.
+Modern remote-sensing has enabled data on spatial scales previously unimaginable to the ecologists of the past, and in-situ observations in the form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
+Yet widespread data about species interactions has remained illusive as ecological interactions detection often requires human sampling as measures of cooccurence is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we only observe but a small fraction of the variance in species interactions in space and time, observations reflect the distribution of abundance within communities [@Poisot2015SpeWhy], and sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno].
-These biases the data we. collect is noisy and likely contains many false-negatives.
-This has many practical consequences for answering questions about species interactions and how human activity is effecting them [@deAguiar2019RevBia].
+These biases have practical consequences for answering questions about species interactions and how human activity is effecting them [@deAguiar2019RevBia].
+The data we collect is noisy and likely contains many _false-negatives_, where we have no observation of two species interacting even though they do in some capacity.

-Here we seek to determine how false negatives impact analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and probability of a true negative can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
+Here we seek to determine how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and probability of a true negative can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
 The fundemental questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability?
 3) How do false-negatives impact our ability to make reliable predictions about interactions?
-We conclude by arguing for using null models such as those used
+We conclude by arguing for using null models such as those used here.

 # How many observations of a non-interaction do we need to classify it as a true negative?